 Call it the charm of simplicity or the allure of something earthy, mint tourmalines make for a fresh detour from conventionally popular saturated hues.
 While the term “mint” has been in usage in the English language since 1766, it was only in 1920 that it was used to describe a color that sits snugly halfway between cyan and green.
-While mint green found immense favour during the art deco era, being paired with a stark contrast like black and turquoise, in terms of jewellery and gemstone selection pastel shades were yet to find favour.
+While mint green found immense favor during the art deco era, being paired with a stark contrast like black and turquoise, in terms of jewelry and gemstone selection pastel shades were yet to find favor.
 Most lighter shades of rough were rejected as people preferred intense chrome colors that stood out a mile.
-However, there has been a sharp turn in interest today and the more and more people are inclining towards softer, pastel shades.
+However, there has been a sharp turn in interest today and more and more people are inclining towards softer, pastel shades.
 The question remains why this shift towards softer pastel shades in recent years?
 Let us explore why this phenomenon bodes well for our beautiful mint tourmaline.

 What Is The “Mint” Colored Tourmaline?

 The color mint is described as a “very light lime green” that is exactly halfway between green and cyan on the color scale.
-On the RGB color coordinates, it is 100% green, 60% red and 60% blue whereas on the CMYK scale it is made up of 40% cyan and 40% yellow.
+On the RGB color coordinates, it is 100% green, 60% red, and 60% blue whereas on the CMYK scale it is made up of 40% cyan and 40% yellow.

 While the green color has theoretically been proven to be the most soothing and visually acceptable color to human eyes, it can range from soft seafoam green to a vibrant emerald green color.
 Pastel-colored gemstones have become the go-to colors for the new millennia that strongly believe that less is more.
 Mint tourmalines are an excellent choice as they are an extremely open color, that reflects the freshness and levity of youth.
 This color cannot be replicated artificially and has not been naturally duplicated by any other green gemstone-like green sapphires or green amethyst.